jc2195/flight-booker/README.md

 2. Choose from among a list of eligible flights
 3. Enter passenger information for all passengers
 4. View created booking
+5. A booking confirmation email with deatails about the booking is sent to each passenger using the email provided on the booking form.

 Since the project's focus was on creating nested forms and the database, the website has no styling and is in plain html.